graphcore/examples/utils/README_template.md

 pip3 install ...
 pip3 install ...
 ```
-For the CPU architecture you are running on (For tensorflow only)
+For the CPU architecture you are running on (For TensorFlow 1/2 only)

 4. Navigate to this example's root directory

-5. Pre-requirements build stepsL
+5. Pre-requirements build steps
 ```bash
 make
 ```